Gluten Free Vanilla Cake with Chocolate Buttercream is the perfect birthday cake for someone special that can't have gluten.

 For the cake

-In a medium bowl, add all of the dry ingredients for the cake.
+- In a medium bowl, add the gluten free flour blend, baking powder, xanthan gum and salt.
 Whisk together.
 Set aside.

 For the frosting